 The architecturally renowned Art Deco district and instagram-worthy palms of Ocean Drive makes this beach a win for holidaymakers looking for something edgier, with a heady dose of glitz and glamour.

-Pixabay / CC0
+South Beach © Pixabay / CC0

-Beachwalker County Park, Kiawah Island, South Carolina
+7. Beachwalker County Park, Kiawah Island, South Carolina

-Without the crowds and usual tourist garb, this unspoiled islet can give the illusion that you’re holidaying on your own private beach, indeed ten miles of inviting sandy dunes ensures sun-seekers won’t have to hunt long for a secluded pitch.
+Without the crowds and usual tourist garb, this unspoiled islet can give the illusion that you’re holidaying on your own private beach; indeed, ten miles of inviting sandy dunes ensures sun-seekers won’t have to hunt long for a secluded pitch.
 The water here is calm enough for beginner surfers, and lessons are on offer for all abilities.

 Where to stay: Opting for a bed at Andell Inn will allow you to relax on Kiawah Island in ultimate comfort.
 There's a wrap-around lakeside patio, a saltwater pool and rooms ranging from queen to presidential suite.
 Book into Sea La Vie if you'd rather a whole, lagoon-side house to yourself.

 What to see and do in the area: Aside from relaxing and surfing on the island proper, take advantage of the fact that you're just a stone's throw from picturesque Charleston.
 Soak it up on a carriage ride of the historic district or a harbour cruise.
 Or – for something a little bit different – book onto a bone-chilling ghost tour.

 This page contains affiliate links; all recommendations are editorially independent.